 Summary

-Adoption of Biological Objectives will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
-Any potential impacts related to public services have occurred or will occur under existing criteria and this baseline condition will not change with the adoption of Biological Objectives.
+Adoption of the Stream Biological Objective will not cause any change in the type of the compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat for existing or proposed criteria.
+Any potential impacts related to public services have occurred or will occur under existing criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.

 Installation and maintenance of structural compliance measures could result in environmental effects with regard to public service response times.
 Measures, however, can be applied to reduce and/or eliminate any potential impacts, as described above.
-These mitigation measures are within the responsibility and jurisdiction of the responsible agencies subject to Biological Objectives and can or should be adopted by them.
+These mitigation measures are within the responsibility and jurisdiction of the responsible agencies subject to the Stream Biological Objective and can or should be adopted by them.
 The San Diego Water Board does not direct which compliance measures responsible agencies choose to adopt or the mitigation measures they employ.
 The San Diego Water Board does, however, recommend that appropriate measures be applied to reduced or avoid potential environmental impacts.

 Section 15.
 Recreation.
 Would the project: